COSC381-2023Winter/github-flow-demo/README.md

 [doc] add new Git command's helper message to the readme.md file

-I added description for git commit --amend command
+I added description for git commit --amend command.

 #11